topquark22/Plexorino/README.md

 ## Pull-up inputs

-According to the [datasheet](doc/74LS151.pdf), the mux inputs have pull-up resistors.
-So you can treat them like Arduino INPUT_PULLUP pins.
+According to the [datasheet](doc/74LS151.pdf), the mux inputs do not have pull-up resistors.
+So if you intend to use them as equivalent to Arduino INPUT_PULLUP pins, put a 10K resistor between the mux input and +5V.

 # Sponsorship